influxdata/influxdb-python/docs/source/api-documentation.rst

     client = InfluxDBClient(host='127.0.0.1', database='dbname', use_udp=True, udp_port=4444)

-To write pandas DataFrames or to read data into a pandas DataFrame, use a :py:class:`~influxdb.misc.DataFrameClient` object.
+To write pandas DataFrames or to read data into a pandas DataFrame, use a :py:class:`~influxdb.DataFrameClient` object.
 These clients are initiated in the same way as the :py:class:`~influxdb.InfluxDBClient`::

-    from influxdb.misc import DataFrameClient
+    from influxdb import DataFrameClient

     client = DataFrameClient(host='127.0.0.1', port=8086, username='root', password='root', dbname='dbname')